 c.
 Tournaments.
-Each day of a tournament, contestants will weigh in a maximum of five hours and a minimum of four hours before the meet is scheduled.
+Each day of a tournament, contestants should weigh in a maximum of 24 hours and a minimum of 30 minutes before the meet is scheduled.

 NOTE-Teams may weigh in on home scales by mutual agreement of coaches and shall furnish the weight list with actual weights listed.
 It is mandatory that the accuracy of all scales be certified by a qualified scale authority before the first official weigh-in each year.